-For tips on how you can create accessible web pages, visit our Web Accessibility Standards.
+For tips on how you can create accessible web pages, view our Web Accessibility Standards and Resources.

 Additional web accessibility standards can be found here: Web Content Accessibility Guidelines (WCAG) 2.0 AA.
 You can also find more web accessibility information at WebAIM.